-Keep in mind that your lender may still require you to have gap coverage, no matter the payment.
+Keep in mind that your lender may still require you to have guaranteed asset protection, no matter the payment.
 If you do decide to buy it, you can either get it through your car dealer or an auto insurance company.
 Schneiderman says he’s “seen it go both ways” in terms of which provider is cheaper.
-To get the best deal for gap insurance, wait and see what both your dealer and insurer are charging, then go with what works for you.
+To get the best deal for gap coverage, wait and see what both your dealer and insurer are charging, then go with what works for you.

 What to Know About Insuring a Rebuilt Title Car

 Occasionally, a used car might have a rebuilt title.
 A rebuilt title means it was once a total loss but has since been restored to a roadworthy condition.
 This is something you’ll want to know before you buy, as it can drastically affect the cost of insurance.
 If you’re looking to buy a vehicle on sites like Craigslist, keep an eye out for details on the vehicle’s title.
 When you don’t see any title info, it’s best to run for the hills, as they may be trying to hide it.

 However, if you do end up with one, insuring a car with rebuilt title is usually no problem.
 Most insurers will, at minimum, offer liability coverage.
 But be aware that your rates may be higher because of the vehicle’s accident history.

 Classic and Collector Cars

 If you’re buying a used classic or collector car, you may not want a standard policy.
-Classic cars don’t go out on the road as much, so it doesn’t make sense to buy regular coverage.
+These vehicles don’t go out on the road as much, so it doesn’t make sense to buy regular coverage.
 In this case, it’s a good idea to buy classic or collector insurance.
 Many of the major insurers offer this type of plan.
 Other specialty providers, such as Hagerty, also offer this.

 Frequently Asked Questions